 speaker

 Analyst, William Blair

-we look at the next year.
+Got it.
 That's really helpful.
-Maybe I wanted to ask about incremental margins just as we think about markets advisory, I guess leasing advisory now and capital markets in 2025.
-I know you kind of call that higher incentive comps, I think in 4Q, there's some one-off items like continued loan losses within the portfolio.
-I think that you mentioned, Karen, and it could be higher spending on recruiting and retaining producers that maybe could also weigh on incremental margins.
-How should we be thinking about incremental margins and do you have this ability into one-off items that might continue to weigh on profitability as we think about 2025?
+And maybe I wanted to ask about incremental margins, just as we think about markets advisory, I guess, leasing advisory now and capital markets in 2025. higher, you kind of call that higher incentive comp, I think, in 4Q, there's some one-off items like continued loan losses within the portfolio, I think that you mentioned, Karen.
+And it could be some higher spending on recruiting and retaining producers that maybe could also weigh on incremental margins.
+But just, I guess, how should we be thinking about incremental margins?
+And do you have visibility into kind of one-off items that might continue to weigh on profitability as we think about 2025?

+speaker